Mihara/nimlike/README.md

 * Your Gemini server must support CGI.
 Obviously.
 Not all of them do.
 * It must correctly follow the [CGI standard](https://datatracker.ietf.org/doc/html/rfc3875).
 In particular, it must handle [PATH_INFO](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.5) and [SCRIPT_NAME](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.13) variables properly.
-* While there's no gemini standard for gemini-specific variables -- some things in the CGI standard obviously don't apply, while there's some debate on where the things specific to Gemini, like client certificate information, should go -- `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate, and either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must contain a certificate identification string -- the one that looks like `/CN=foo/emailAddress=....`. `TLS_CLIENT_HASH` must contain the certificate hash.
+* If you're requiring client certificates to comment, which is the default, some extra non-standard variables must be set.
+There's no gemini standard for gemini-specific variables -- some things in the CGI standard obviously don't apply, while there's some debate on where the things specific to Gemini, like client certificate information, should go.
+  * `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate.
+  * Either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must contain a certificate identification string -- the one that looks like `/CN=foo/emailAddress=....`.
+  * `TLS_CLIENT_HASH` must contain the certificate hash.

 To my knowledge, [Molly Brown](https://tildegit.org/solderpunk/molly-brown) and [gmid](https://github.com/omar-polo/gmid) both qualify, but there's a lot of gemini servers out there and I don't know if yours does.
 The only one actually tested with so far is gmid.
 If a given popular server does something else with this information, I could see about adapting nimlike to handle it as well, but no promises.
 As long as it passes on everything required, it can be done.